wuxx/nanoDLA/README_en.md

 ## Protocol Decode
 After signals are sampled, you can use decoder to decode them.
 Let’s take UART sampled data as an example.
 Click the decoder menu and select UART protocol, then configure UART parameters such as channels, baud rate, data bits, parity type.
 Afterwards, the data sampled will be decoded.
 ![pulseview_decode](https://github.com/wuxx/nanoDLA/blob/master/doc/pulseview_decode.png)

+# How To Buy
+you can buy nanoDLA from our offcial aliexpress shop [Muse Lab Factory Store](https://muselab-tech.aliexpress.com/)

 # FAQ